bayareawebpro/offsite-cloud-backups/docs/3-LaunchAgent.md

 Once you've configured and given your script a test run, you can then install it using the included LaunchAgent Installer Utility.
 Use the example below to create a new XML template.

-The XML template will be copied to a `.plist` in the  `~/Library/LaunchAgents/` directory.
+Upon installation the XML template will be copied to a `.plist` in the  `~/Library/LaunchAgents/` directory.
 If installed successfully the script will run as set by the `RunAtLoad` property.
 This insures the script will run after installation or reboot in addition to the defined schedule.
 For help generating schedules, use the [launched.zerowidth.com](http://launched.zerowidth.com/) generator tool.